Published

 How to Use Account-Based Marketing Techniques for B2B Sales

 Account-based marketing (ABM) is highly effective for generating hyper-specific B2B leads.
 67% of brands adopt ABM, leading to increased inbound email requests for two-thirds of professionals.
-ABM improves lead relationships, as almost 90% of companies report enhanced connections.
-Key practices include targeted account lists, high-value account focus, personalized offers, content syndication, intent data usage, and measuring success through revenue, leads, and engagement.
+ABM improves lead relationships, as almost companies report enhanced connections.
+Key account-based marketing tactics include targeted account lists, high-value account focus, personalized offers, content syndication, intent data usage, and measuring success through revenue, leads, and engagement.
 Personalization is vital for successful ABM and fostering strong relationships with key accounts.

 Introduction

-Many experts predicted that account-based selling would be a fad, but the approach has actually turned out to be a very effective way to generate hyper-specific leads for your business.
+Many experts predicted that account-based selling would be a fad, but the marketing approach actually turned out to be a very effective way to generate hyper-specific leads for your business.
+So, companies are hurrying to develop account-based marketing tactics to get the most suitable accounts.

 According to Hubspot, 67% of brands have started using an account-based strategy as part of their overall lead generation efforts.
 The interesting thing is that almost two-thirds of these professionals say they’ve made more inbound requests via email as a result of this strategy.

-What’s more, almost 90% of companies say account-based practices have helped them develop better working relationships with their leads.
+Moreover, most B2B companies say that account-based practices have helped them develop better working relationships with their leads.
 Therefore, it only makes sense to look at how you can use account-based marketing tactics within your next B2B sales campaign.

 Account-Based Marketing Best Practices to Rock Your B2B Sales

-When you’re working on an ABM campaign, the most important thing is to make sure you choose the right accounts.
+When you’re working on creating an account-based marketing tactic, the most important thing is to make sure you choose the right accounts.

-You can begin by taking an inventory of your current client base, then identify patterns of success.
+You begin by taking an inventory of your current client base and then identify patterns of success.
 Companies that are similar to your current clients will be an ideal fit for future sales campaigns.
 You can also consider using account-based marketing services to look for companies that fit a certain profile, such as location and size.

-Remember: Accuracy is key.
+One thing to keep in mind is accuracy is key.
 The more targeted your list is from the outset, the less work you will have to do down the line.
-Inaccurate account lists can be costly in terms of time and money—you want to be talking to the right decision-makers in the companies you’re reaching out to, after all.
+Inaccurate account lists can be costly in terms of time and money.
+After all, you want to talk to the decision-makers in the companies when you’re reaching out to prospects.

-Also, do not forget about existing clients.
-These are people who have worked with you in the past and are happy with what you provide.
+Also, do not forget about existing clients as they have worked with you in the past and are happy with what you provide.

 2. Pay Special Attention to High-Value Accounts